Oculus Announces New 'Oculus Start' Program Aimed at Helping VR Devs

 The Oculus Start program is based on three main principles: access, support, and savings.
-The company believes that by helping developers on their VR journey and providing them with the resources needed to succeed, that this will allow for developers to focus on what matters most—creating great and innovative VR content.
+The company believes that helping by developers on their VR journey and providing them with the resources needed to succeed will allow developers to focus on what matters most—creating great and innovative VR content.

 We know there is no shortage of inspired ideas and creative minds breaking ground in VR.
 Creativity isn’t the barrier.
 Resources shouldn’t be either.
 If your first app is underway, we can help you optimize for more success in this project and your next,” Oculus wrote in an official blog post.
 “Just as we’re scaling VR through our devices, we’re scaling support to the developer ecosystem.

 A detailed breakdown of the new Start program is as follows:

 A direct path to early tech and networking opportunities get you going faster, first.
 Benefits may include:

 - Get development kits for new and existing hardware.